Meghan Markle’s Half-Brother Purportedly Blames Royal Engagement For New Year Assault Arrest Of His Fiancée

 Meghan Markle’s half-brother, Thomas Markle Jr. was involved in a brawl that took place on New Year’s Day.
-He fought with his fiancée, Darlene Blount, and in a recent interview, he appeared to be blaming his half-sister’s engagement to Prince Harry for the squabble.
+He fought with his fiancee, Darlene Blount, and in a recent interview, he appeared to be blaming his half-sister’s engagement to Prince Harry for the squabble.

 On Jan.
-6, The Sun reported that Darlene attacked Thomas Jr. after a heated argument.
+6, the Sun reported that Darlene attacked Thomas Jr. after a heated argument.
 According to an unnamed source living in the couple’s hometown, police were called to the Grants Pass, Oregon home that the pair lives in and Darlene was immediately arrested.

-The source added that word travels fast in their neighborhood so everyone already knows about the incident.
+The source added that word travels fast in their neighborhood, so everyone already knows about the incident.
 However, they do not have the exact story of what really happened between the two.
 One thing that they are sure of, is the fact that it was a drunken altercation.

 Darlene stayed in jail for more than 24 hours and was charged with fourth-degree assault in connection with the incident.

 Incidentally, while the 51-year-old Thomas Jr. initially told the authorities that Darlene hit him in the face, he changed his story later by saying that his injuries were self-inflicted.
 But whatever the truth was, Darlene was still charged and in the end, Meghan Markle’s half-brother had to bail her out of jail.
-It was said that Thomas Jr. paid $1,000 bond for his fiancée’s freedom.
+It was said that Thomas Jr. paid $1,000 bond for his fiancee’s freedom.

 Meghan Markle's future sister-in-law arrested after allegedly assaulting fiance https://t.co/oWyyTXC5zo